Editor/Publisher/Writer: KENYON JORDAN

 publications and also for Internet-related firms as a tech writer and editor.
 He

-oversees the online page design and handles the newswriting, editing
+oversees both the online and print publications and does the newswriting, editing, paye layouts

 Therese studied modern dance in college, mothered Travers and Rioux (including